+Cash used in investing activities for the year ended December 31, 2024 of \$6.4 million was driven primarily by funding capital expenditures of \$13.0 million offset by: 1) \$1.7 million of proceeds from sale of assets, 2) \$2.1 million of insurance recovery proceeds on property, plant and equipment associated with the fire incident in one of our facilities in the U.K., and 3) \$2.8 million received on company owned life insurance policies.
 Cash used in investing activities for the year ended December 31, 2023 of \$6.7 million was driven primarily by funding capital expenditures of \$10.6 million offset by \$3.4 million of net proceeds received on company owned life insurance policies and \$0.5 million of proceeds from sales of assets.
 Cash used by investing activities for the year ended December 31, 2022 of \$3.9 million was primarily due to funding capital expenditures of \$10.2 million, offset by \$2.1 million of proceeds received from sale of assets and net proceeds of \$4.2 million received from insurance and company-owned life insurance policies.

-Cash used by investing activities for the year ended December 31, 2021 of \$10.2 million was primarily due to capital expenditures of \$13.5 million, offset by \$1.6 million of proceeds received from sales of assets and \$2.1 million net proceeds received from insurance and company-owned life insurance policies.
+Cash used in financing activities in 2024 of \$46.0 million was primarily due to: 1) a net reduction in debt of \$38 million, 2) dividends paid of \$1.9 million, and 3) repurchase of common stock of \$5.3 million.
 Cash used in financing activities in 2023 of \$18.4 million was primarily due to: 1) a net reduction in debt of \$9.0 million, 2) debt issuance costs of \$1.3 million primarily associated with the issuance of the 2023 Senior Notes, 3) cash paid for costs incurred in the Redomestication Transaction of \$4.1 million, 4) dividends paid of \$1.9 million, and 5) repurchase of common stock of \$2.2 million.
 Cash used in financing activities in 2022 of \$23.4 million was primarily due to: 1) a net reduction in debt of \$15.0 million, 2) debt issuance costs incurred of \$2.2 million associated with renewing our credit facility in 2022, 3) dividends paid of \$1.9 million, and 4) repurchase of common stock of \$3.9 million.
-Cash used in financing activities in 2021 was as a result of: 1) a net reduction in debt of \$71.0 million, which was partially paid by \$59.1 million of net proceeds received from the issuance of common stock under the 2020 ATM Program, 2) dividends paid of \$1.8 million, and 3) the repurchase of our common stock of \$8.3 million.

-During 2023, we repurchased 113,792 shares of our common stock for an aggregate amount of \$2.2 million, or an average price of \$19.35 per share.
+During 2024, we repurchased 286,440 shares of our common stock for an aggregate amount of \$5.3 million, or an average price of \$18.52 per share.
 See Note 14 - Equity of the Notes to the Consolidated Financial Statements for additional information.
 We believe our share repurchase program has been beneficial to our shareholders over the longer term.
-Our share price has increased from \$4.03 per share in 2002, when we began to repurchase shares, to \$17.66 per share on December 31,

-2023, an increase exceeding 300%.
+Our share price has increased from \$4.03 per share in 2002, when we began to repurchase shares, to \$17.31 per share on December 31, 2024, an increase exceeding 300%.
 The 1% stock buyback excise tax may apply to the shares repurchased under our share purchase program.
 The amount subject to the excise tax generally is the fair market value of stock repurchased by us net of the fair market value of any stock issued by us during such taxable year.